infinum/accessibility-mobile-standards/docs/guidelines/principles/accessibility_principles_and_examples.md

 Because of that, we defined our guidelines to help mobile developers to satisfy most of the guidelines defined by WCAG.

-In the following chapters, information about satisfying accessibility guidelines will be provided with descriptions and techniques;
+In the following chapters, information about satisfying accessibility guidelines will be provided with descriptions and techniques:

 * [Perceivable principle and guidelines](perceivable_principle.md "Perceivable principle and guidelines")
 * [Operable principle and guidelines](operable_principle.md "Operable principle and guidelines")